front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 // ...
 ```

 You can then restart your server and the currency selector should appear in the header.
-If this is not the case, please check if you have changed the header behavior and add `<CurrencySelector />` from `theme/modules/User/CurrencySelector` in the relevant place.
-In Front-Commerce's core, it is used in `theme/layouts/Header/TopBar`.
+If this is not the case, please check if you have changed the header behavior and add `<CurrencySelector />` from `theme/modules/User/CurrencySelector` in the relevant locations.
+In Front-Commerce's core, [it is used in `theme/layouts/Header/TopBar`](https://gitlab.com/front-commerce/front-commerce/-/blob/11cda1367e693fc228cf2bf92b3f7cc54c260e2f/src/web/theme/layouts/Header/TopBar.js#L23).

 ## `2.0.0` -> `2.1.0`